Renunciation of citizenship: Statelessness

 Although many countries require citizenship of another nation before allowing renunciation, the United States does not, and an individual may legally renounce US citizenship and become stateless.
 Nonetheless, the United States Department of State warns renunciants that, unless they already possess a foreign nationality or are assured of acquiring another nationality shortly after completing their renunciation, they would become stateless and without the protection of any government.

 In one case, Vincent Cate, an encryption expert living in Anguilla, chose to renounce his US citizenship to avoid the possibility of violating US laws that may have prohibited US citizens from "exporting" encryption software.

 Renunciation fee

 Renunciation of US citizenship was free until July 2010, at which time a fee of $450 was established.
 An increase of 422 per cent, to $2,350, effective September 6, 2014, was justified as "reflective of the true cost" of processing.
 Documentation of a prior relinquishment of US citizenship was free until November 9, 2015 when the renunciation fee of $2,350 was extended to cover all documentation of loss of citizenship.

 On October 26, 2015, Forbes reported that during 2014, American dual citizens in Canada who were trying to renounce their U.S. citizenship created a backlog at the US Consulate in Toronto.

+On March 13, 2026, the State Department published a rule in the Federal Register that the renunciation fee will be reverted back to $450, effective April 13, 2026.